All projects must be uploaded to your student website in order to be considered complete and ready for grading.

 This assignment is big enough it deserves is own page.
 See it here.

-Photographers can use all sorts of tricks (unique camera angles, clever lighting, compositional framing techniques, Photoshop effects, composite imagery etc.) to "spin" an image and give it a new or different meaning.
+Photographers can use all sorts of tricks--creative content, unique camera angles, clever lighting, compositional framing techniques, Photoshop effects, composite imagery etc. to "spin" an image and give it a new or different meaning.
 With each image, ask yourself: "What specific thing about myself am I communicating to my audience?"
 (It may also be worth asking: "WHO is my audience?"

 Use one of the techniques outlined here.
 Write up a paragraph describing why you chose that technique, how you applied it, and at least three new things you learned in your explorations.